 - I was made redundant/offered a package.
 Absolutely not the stigma it may have once been.
 However, ideally should be framed in positive terms as part of a natural career choice (see below) and/or you were offered other roles but they weren’t quite right.
-Also, it’s MUCH better to be honest than be evasive.
-Answers like “I felt I needed a break” or “I wanted to concentrate on my job search” (and lose the security of a monthly salary cheque..!) can raise concerns unnecessarily.
+Also, it’s of course much better to be honest than be evasive.
+Vague answers like “I felt I needed a break” or “I wanted to concentrate on my job search” (and lose the security of a monthly salary cheque..!) when you were in fact simply made redundant, can raise concerns unnecessarily.

-- Too much travel or poor work life balance.
+- Too much travel or poor work-life balance.
 There is a risk you might appear work-shy or raise the query of whether you should have known what was required when you accepted the role.
-Clearly if your circumstances or requirements in a role have changed that’s fine.
+Clearly, if your circumstances or requirements of a role had changed that’s fine.
 If the demands of the job were indeed extreme, quantify these at interview.
 This might help persuade a potential employer that you are not afraid of hard work when needed.

-- A former boss contacted me: a great reference and endorsement PROVIDING it was a logical and good career move.
+- A former boss contacted me: a great reference and endorsement providing it was a logical, good career move.
 If not, it can make you appear impulsive.

-- Underpaid.
-This might be unfair but the risk is it may appear your employers didn’t consider you were worth more or that you’re motivated mainly by money.
-The interviewer will prefer that your main drivers are career orientated considerations
+- I felt underpaid.
+It might seem unfair that the advice is to tread carefully but the risk is it may appear your employers didn’t consider you were worth more, or that you’re motivated mainly by money.
+The interviewer will prefer that your main drivers are career orientated considerations.

-- Personal or health reasons.
-This also might seem unreasonable.
-However if one considers again the reason why the question is being asked such matters can raise the possibility that it might happen again.
+- For personal or health reasons.
+To add a note of caution here might seem unreasonable.
+However if one considers again the reason why the question is being asked such matters can raise the possibility that they might happen again.
 Or that you bring your personal life to work.

-Entirely acceptable responses to the question may be along the lines of:
+Entirely acceptable responses to the question might be along the lines of:

 - You had been at the company for a while and sought a new opportunity to advance your career and/or a new challenge.

-- Although you weren’t actively looking you were offered a promotion with another company.
+- Although you weren’t actively looking you were offered a bigger or more senior role with another company.
 You took the opportunity to take the next step up.

-- It was a great role and employer but the next career steps were unclear or you’d reached a ceiling (why?).
+- You were in a great role and employer but the next career steps were unclear or you’d reached a ceiling (why?).